 Disclosure: This page may contain affiliate links.
 If you purchase a product using one of our links, we might receive a commission.
 More Info.

-I have updated the Word Count Tracking spreadsheet for 2020 and it’s available for purchase, right now (along with the 2019 tracker, so you get both spreadsheets!
+I have updated the Word Count Tracking spreadsheet for 2021 and it’s now available by clicking here.

 The 2019 Word Count Tracking Spreadsheet wasn’t just updated from the 2018 version, but it’s been improved!
 I hired a developer to not just update the spreadsheet but to add a cool new option that was requested several times in 2018 and that’s being able to track word count on multiple writing projects on the same day.

 It hadn’t occurred to me how handy this would be until I found myself working on two different projects in addition to working on rewrites and edits sometimes on the same day.
 I can now track multiple projects on the same day and the spreadsheet tracks everything nice and easy!